TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Text/Properties/FixedFont.rst

 fixedFont
 =========

+.. confval:: fixedFont

+   :type: boolean
-   :type: boolean   :Scope: Display
+   :Scope: Display

-:aspect:`renderType`
-    :ref:`textTable <columns-text-renderType-textTable>`,
+   :RenderType: :ref:`textTable <columns-text-renderType-textTable>`,

    :ref:`default <columns-text-renderType-default>`
    Enables a fixed-width font (monospace) for the text field.
 This is useful when using code.

    Does not apply to RTE fields.